amaurymaille/IsaacDocs/docs/ProjectileParams.md

 [ ](#){: .abrep .tooltip .badge }
 #### float HeightModifier  {: .copyable aria-label='Variables' }

+Flat modifier to the original height of a spawned bullet.
+The resulting height will be the original height selected by the game + this value.
+Note that height is, counter-intuitively, higher the closer a projectile is to the ground.
+Most projectiles start at a height of roughly -25, and disappear once their height gets close to 0.
+A projectile with a height below -50 doesn't have its hitbox enabled (check the Height value of the projectiles spawned by Red Mega Fatty for an example).
 ___
 ### Homing·Strength {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }